 The point here is that dyslexia is just not the end of the academic road.
 Every dyslexic individual sees and learns about the world from a different perspective, as in the case of Albert Einstein.
 He was an outside-the-box thinker.
 So can be you, your kid, or anyone with dyslexia.
 Just because you have dyslexia doesn’t mean you’re inferior.

-To further boost the morale of our dear readers, we gathered a list of 10 most famous scientists with dyslexia.
-Scientists mentioned below were able to achieve the greatest heights even in the times when there was hardly any assistance for dyslexia.
+To further boost the morale of our dear readers, we gathered a list of the most famous scientists with dyslexia.
+Scientists mentioned below were able to achieve the greatest heights even in times when there was hardly any assistance for dyslexia.

 Alexander Graham Bell (3 March 1847 – 2 August 1922) was a renowned inventor and scientist famous for his invention of the practical telephone.
 The telephone was the outcome of his effort to create a device for helping deaf people.